Trade Advice Document

 The 'Sale and supply of goods: your consumer rights' guide gives more information on your rights and which remedy you are entitled to.

 Traders who operate one-day sales, pop-up shops or street traders may be trading 'on premises', which means the venue is considered to be their business premises for the purpose of the sale and the trader must therefore comply with the Consumer Contracts (Information, Cancellation and Additional Charges) Regulations 2013 when they sell goods to you.
 They must get your clear agreement if they want to charge you for 'extras'.
-Telephone helplines must only be charged at the basic rate.
+Once a contract has been entered into (for example, when you have bought goods) telephone helplines must only be charged at the basic rate.
 There are rules on delivery of goods and the point at which you become responsible for them.
 The 'Buying from business premises: on-premises contracts explained' guide gives more information.

 THE GOODS ARE FAULTY BUT I CANNOT TRACE THE TRADER: WHAT CAN I DO?